 ▲▲ Church of Our Lady Tombs and church art, including Michelangelo's Madonna and Child.

-▲▲ Memling Museum at St. John’s Hospital Art by the greatest of the Flemish Primitives.
+▲▲ Sint-Janshospitaal Memling Collection Art by the greatest of the Flemish Primitives.

 ▲▲ Begijnhof Benedictine nuns' peaceful courtyard and Beguine's House museum.

-▲▲ De Halve Maan Brewery Tour Fun tour that includes beer.
+▲▲ De Halve Maan Brewery Tour Fun beer tour.

 ▲▲ Biking Exploring the countryside and pedaling to nearby Damme.

-▲ Historium Glitzy multimedia guided tour that re-creates the sights, sounds, and even smells of 1430s Bruges.
+▲ Historium Multimedia guided tour re-creating the sights, sounds, and smells of 1430s Bruges.

 ▲ Basilica of the Holy Blood Romanesque and Gothic church housing a relic of the blood of Christ.